MrStashley/Android-WifiP2P-Communication/README.md

 # Android WifiP2P Communication
  Example/ Template code of how to create a TCP connection between two android phones using Wifi Direct

+ The code for the TCP Sockets also works for any type of internet communication, provided you know the IP that you're trying to connect to.

  I'm working on connecting a raspberry pi to an android through Wifi Direct as well, and I'll probably upload a repo with a detailed tutorial on how to do that once I get it to work, since there's pretty much no information on how to do it on the internet and I had to do a lot of research, learn a lot of network engineering and pretty much reinvent the wheel.

  The folder WifiDirectTestApp2 contains a fully functional android app that can be run on android phones that are connected via Wifi Direct.
 The main java code for the app is in